hutonahill/proximity-text-chat/README.md

   - receiveInCurios
 - Add ChatRangeMethod gamerule to the Mod page
 - Add playerRange gamerule to the Mod page.
+- Add commands for adding and removing nodes.

 ## Documentation